Top 10 Climbing Destinations in the U.S.

 Ten Best Climbing Locations

 Can anywhere really compare to this incredible destination?
-The birthplace of modern rock climbing, at Yosemite you can traverse the same mountains as many great climbers that have come before you.
+The birthplace of modern rock climbing, Yosemite, you can traverse the same mountains as many great climbers that have come before you.
 Here, you’ll find beautiful granite trad climbs as far as your eyes can see.
 That being said, the only significant drawback is that Yosemite has become popular and crowded; expect to fight crowds if you’re trying to get on a classic route during peak climbing season.

 2. Smith Rock, OR